Published: January 22, 2021 | Updated: February 10, 2021 | Posted by: Janine Daquio | Credit Card

-If you’re a long-time customer of a bank with a considerable amount in your bank account, you may qualify for a credit card.
-Your bank may contact you to offer a credit card without requiring you to submit document requirements.
+If you’re a long-time customer of a bank with a considerable amount in your bank account, you may qualify for a credit card, too.
+Your bank may contact you to offer a credit card without requiring you to submit income documents.

-One of the least-known yet important advantages of credit card is the purchase protection insurance.
-Some credit card issuers such as PNB offer this feature on their credit cards.
+One of the least-known yet important benefits of credit cards to customers is the purchase protection insurance.
+Some credit cards, such as PNB Platinum Mastercard, BDO World Elite Mastercard, and Blue from American Express, offer this feature.

-In contrast, when your cash gets lost or stolen, there’s a slim chance you’ll get it back.
+In contrast, when your cash gets lost or stolen, there’s a very slim chance you’ll get it back, if at all.

-Now that you know the advantages of credit card and reasons not to shy away from it, have they changed your mind about applying for one?
-Let us know your thoughts!
+Now that you know the many advantages of credit cards and the reasons not to shy away from them, are you ready to apply for one?
+Compare credit cards here at Moneymax.